I am a little sad at having to leave Beddgelert.

 Llandudno grew as the place for fin de siecle holiday makers from industrial Liverpool to come and take the waters.

 We’re now heading the opposite way.
-Into Liverpool.
+Into the city of Liverpool.
 Arriving in Merseyside as a salmon sky fades behind the Liver Birds perched high on the solid buildings of the Pier Head.

 These river front buildings have a sort of look of old Whitehall, or even opium-era Shanghai, and that evening we eat appropriately in a dark, lantern-lit, restaurant in Liverpool’s China Town.
 Before heading to the Philharmonic pub.